ejiro2024/My-Portfolio/README.md

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

-*As a Data Analyst, I collaborate with teams to discover insights that help organisations maintain their competitive edge.
-I provide consulting services for businesses.*
+As a Data Analyst, I collaborate with teams to discover insights that help organisations maintain their competitive edge as well as provide consulting services for businesses.

 **✅Data Entry.**